renatols-jf/spboot-chassi/README.md

 - `instrumentation.tracing.add-custom-prefix`: Boolean, defaults to `true`.
 Indicates whether the `custom.` preffix will be added to span attributes added via `SpanAttribute` or `SpanAttributeParamenter`.
 - `instrumentation.tracing.zipkin-url`: String, no default.
 Stores the zipkin url to which the traces will be sent.
+  If empty, no tracing information will be recorded event if tracing is enabled and sampling is configured.

 Sample:
 ```